White Hat Link Building Strategies To Grow Your Rankings and Traffic

 Here are some important principles in attempting an authentic, personalized outreach:

-If you can mention something really personal (i.e. you both went to the same school, mention the person’s current project, etc.) without being creepy, you can create immediate connection
+- If you can mention something really personal (i.e. you both went to the same school, mention the person’s current project, etc.) without being creepy, you can create an immediate connection

 Link Building Best Practices